-Thus, if you need more space in your tent, but don’t want to carry a three-person tent for two hikers, a tent with a large vestibule might be a good option.
+Thus, if you need more space in your tent, but don’t want to carry a four-person tent for three hikers, a tent with a large vestibule might be a good option.

 These days, most tents are rated for the conditions that they are designed to face.
 Usually, tents are rated as either “three-season” or “four-season” tents.
 Let’s look at what that means here:

 Three season tents are designed to be warm and comfortable during the spring, summer, and fall months.
 That being said, they are often well ventilated to allow for camper comfort in the heat of midsummer.